 These stacking toys work whether they are in the “right” order or not.

-This mobile takes the black and white pattern and adds movement and music, which older babies especially appreciate, said educational toys expert Lauren Leisk.
+This pull toy rewards baby's effort with music, which older babies especially appreciate, said educational toys expert Lauren Leisk.

-Tie this to the side of the crib and let your baby tickle the ivories with his toes.
+Tie this to the side of the crib and let your baby tickle the musical buttons with their toes.

 Best books for babies